-Eliminate Active Transportation Collisions within 500 Feet of a School
+Eliminate Active Transportation Collisions wWithin 500 Feet of a School

-This RTO tracks the number of active transportation-involved collisions that occur within 500 feet of school campuses.
+This RTO tracks the number of bicycle-or pedestrianactive transportation-involved collisions that occur within 500 feet of school campuses.
 These collision locations are also depicted on Figure 8-1.
-A total of 68 collisions occurred near school campuses, 48 of which involved collision with a pedestrian and 21 with a bicyclist, including one that involved both a pedestrian and bicyclist.
+A total of 68 collisions occurred near school campuses, 48 of which involved collision with a pedestrian and 21 with a bicyclist, including one involving that involved both a pedestrian and bicyclist.
 These collisions also include one fatal collision.

-19 This Action Plan uses a collision data timeframe of four years due to skewed data in 2020 from the COVID-19 pandemic.
+&lt;sup>20 This Action Plan uses a collision data timeframe of four years due to skewed data in 2020 from the COVID-19 pPandemic.

-Figure 8-1: KSI and Active Transportation-Involved Collisions (2016-2019)20
+Figure 8-1: KSI aAnd Bicycle or PedestrianActive Transportation-Involved Collisions (2016-2019)

-20 Note that KSI collisions involving a bicycle or pedestrian are shown with both a blue and red dot.
+Note that KSI collisions involving a bicycle or pedestrian are shown with both a blue and red dot.